(mouse over to see more information)

 In addition to his academic work, he has held a number of senior positions in industry.
 He was the Chief Analytics Officer at State Street GX, as well as Senior Managing Director of Product Strategy.
 Before this he was Managing Director of Research and Academic Relations globally for Moody’s Corporation.
 Before this he was President of Moody’s Research Labs (MRL), a wholly owned subsidiary of Moody’s Corporation, where he led a team of researchers and engineers charged with incubating a number of innovative quantitative technologies for assessing credit and other forms of financial risk.
 The firm’s research spanned diverse domains including mortgage-, municipal- and retail-credit risk, microfinance, and systemic risk.
 Upon reaching maturity, the products and methodologies incubated by MRL were transitioned to other operating units of Moody’s Corporation for ongoing production.
 Stein also headed the Managed Funds group at Moody’s Investors Service for several years during which time he introduced new quantitative approaches to various aspects of the ratings process.

 Earlier in his career, Dr. Stein was co-head of research at Moody’s KMV.
 There he led the commercial development of risk management tools (including RiskCalc™ and LossCalc™) that are in use at hundreds of financial institutions worldwide, as well as creating customized analytic services for clients.
 Before his work at MKMV, Stein was the Head of Research at Moody’s Risk Management Services (MRMS) where he oversaw a team of researchers focused on building products to assess various forms of corporate credit risk.
 At MRMS Stein and his colleagues also developed a number of methodologies for validating and testing risk model performance that have become standard approaches in industry and academia.

 In addition to his professional work, Dr. Stein is a Senior Lecturer in Finance at the MIT Sloan School of Management and he holds the position of Research Affiliate at the MIT Laboratory for Financial Engineering.
-He the founder and President of the Consortium for Systemic Risk Analytics; a member of the Advisory Council of the Museum of Mathematics; and a member of the board PlaNet Finance, USA, and an Affiliated Researcher at the Center for Risk Management Research, University of California, Berkeley.
+He the founder and President of the Consortium for Systemic Risk Analytics; a member of the Advisory Council of the Museum of Mathematics; a member of the board PlaNet Finance, USA, and an Affiliated Researcher at the Center for Risk Management Research, University of California, Berkeley.